Covera Covera

 What Is Full Coverage Car Insurance?

 Full coverage combines liability, collision, and comprehensive protection.
-In Glendale, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms, and wildlife crossings.
+In Glendale, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms (haboobs), and wildlife crossings.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Glendale hosts State Farm Stadium and other major venues that create significant event-day traffic surges — local accident rates spike during Cardinals games, concerts, and major events.
+In Glendale, this is especially important — Glendale hosts State Farm Stadium and other major venues — local accident rates spike during Cardinals games, concerts, and major events throughout the year.

 What Full Coverage Doesn't Cover